MrFaraday/discord-fantasy-music-bot/README.md

 # Discord Fantasy Music Bot

 That music bot is designed to quick switching music while playing fantasy board game (such as DnD or Pathfinder).
-I make it especially for using by GM(DM) to quick switching playlists between exploring, combat, city etc. themes.
+I make it especially for using by GM(DM) to quick switching playlists between themes: exploring, combat, city etc.

-I still develop it to greater stability and functionality.
-I'm plannig in future this bot will play music mainly from The Wither games.
+Now we're playing with it and it play music mainly from Witcher games.
 Of course you can change that lists as you wish.

 Sorry for comments and bot messages are mainly in russian, but if need help to translate it just text me.